 Reach Gateway Service

-These are the settings used to point your console to the in-house Goverlan Reach Gateway Services.
+These are the settings used to point your console to the in-house Goverlan Reach Gateway Service.

 - Name of this Organization

 Enter the name of your organization in this field (for instance ‘Corp XYZ, Inc.’).
 This name will be used during On-Demand Support Sessions to brand the package for the remote client.
-It will also be used as the default Reach container for corporate clients that are connected from outside of your private network.
+Its also used as the default Reach container for corporate clients that are connected from outside of your private network.

 - Public Facing Reach Address